-If you can bring along a current owner or someone who has knowledge of these trucks when going to look at a truck, it is to your advantage.
+If you can bring along a current owner or someone who has knowledge of these trucks when going to look at a potential truck to purchase, it is to your advantage.
 What an inexperienced eye might miss, one who has been around these trucks will quickly be able to point out both the positive and negatives.
-You dont know anyone?
+You don’t know anyone?
 Ask.
 You’d be surprised how many people will offer to help or might already know the truck and be able to give you history on it.
 The SyTy community has been around since the mid 90s and many of our resources are spread out across many social media platforms.

 - Check for broken or cracked cladding pieces.
-ALL Typhoons had painted cladding with color (including black) while the Syclone’s cladding finish should be matte black in stock form.
 The more common pieces to break are the fender arches due to the tabs that secure them to the fender break plus they tend to see the most interaction of touch when you’re bent over your fender working on the truck.
 While OEM pieces can still sometimes be sourced through private sellers, certain ones are becoming harder to find and can go for hundreds of dollars.
-Fiberglass alternatives have become available on the market, yet will most likely require a bit of sanding work and adjustment to fit properly and of course paint.
+Today’s market has opened up to fiberglass alternatives.

 - Syclone cladding should appear as a matte black finish.
-The discussion has been brought up that the cladding was indeed painted with the matte finish from the factory due to owners being able to peel what seems like a layer of paint off their aged cladding.
-This is still up for discussion until documentation can be found.
+The discussion has been brought up that the cladding was indeed painted with the matte finish using a flex agent from the factory due to owners being able to peel what seems like a layer of paint off their aged cladding.
 If the cladding appears to be various shades of color (sun bleached), this is an indication of a truck that did not receive routine treatment with cleaners/plastic shine products and usually in a very dried out brittle condition.
-ALL Typhoon cladding for 92-92 is painted!
+ALL Typhoon cladding for 92 and 93 trucks are painted!
 Refer to the FAQ for correct color breakdown on Typhoons/SonomaGTs.

 Do a typical inspection as you would for any vehicle for rust.
 This is more of a concern on trucks that are in areas that snow or near the coast due to salt exposure.
 It is not untypical to see light rust scale on the frames or suspension.
 Use your discretion for how much is too much.
 Other specific areas to look for rust: